Back to ¡°Memory Booster of Regional Anatomy¡±

 Fig. 6-1.
 Anterolateral abdominal wall muscles.

-Among the anterolateral abdominal wall muscles, the terms “external and internal oblique muscles” are conveniently employed instead of the official long terms “external and internal abdominal oblique muscles.”
-This is acceptable because there are no such oblique muscles in other regions of the body.
-The obliquus capitis muscles do not confuse because they are written in Latin (Fig. 1-15).
+Among the anterolateral abdominal wall muscles, the terms ¡°external and internal oblique muscles¡± are conveniently employed instead of the official long terms ¡°external and internal abdominal oblique muscles.¡± This is acceptable because there are no such oblique muscles in other regions of the body.
+They cannot be mixed up with the obliquus capitis muscles because the latters are written in Latin (Fig. 1-15).

 Moreover, the direction of muscle in each layer is alike between the abdominal and thoracic walls (Figs. 5-1, 6-1).
 The external oblique muscle has the origin at ribs and the insertion at iliac crest.
 So the direction of the muscle is same as the external intercostal muscle.